loopbackio/loopback4-example-shopping/README.md

    many items (`items`) of the type `ShoppingCartItem`.
 6. `Order` - a model to represent an order by user, can have many products (`products`) of the type `ShoppingCartItem`.
+7. `KeyAndPassword` - a model to represent the user's password reset request
+8. `EmailTemplate` - a model to represent the email request template for Nodemailer
+9. `NodeMailer` - a model to represent the response from Nodemailer after sending reset password email
+10. `Envelope` - a model to represent the envelope portion of the response from Nodemailer after sending reset password email
+11. `ResetPasswordInit` - a model to represent the request for initial password reset step

 `ShoppingCart` and `Order` are marked as belonging to the `User` model by the use of the `@belongsTo` model decorator.
 Correspondingly, the `User` model is